Chapter 12.30

 2. In order to promote, protect and assure the safety and convenience of the people in their use of public streets and places, the Utah County sheriff’s office (UCSO) shall coordinate the use of professional peace officers if the assembly requires traffic control or police protection (public safety), and an additional fee shall be charged by the city for the benefit of the UCSO to cover the actual costs incurred.
 The UCSO shall specify the costs that shall constitute the public safety security component of the license fee required upon approval of the license application of the UCSO, based upon the number of officers and amount of support equipment required by such factors as the date and time of the event; the route location and length; the anticipated traffic and weather conditions; the estimated number of participants and spectators; the composition, format, and configuration of the event; and the estimated time for the event.
 In no circumstances shall any law enforcement fee or law enforcement requirement hereunder be based upon the content of the speech at the assembly.
 The fee charged for traffic control and/or police protection (public safety) shall be paid prior to the issuance of the license.

 In the application for a license, each applicant shall disclose the maximum number of people which will be assembled or admitted to the location of the assembly.
 The maximum number shall not exceed the maximum number that can reasonably assemble at the location of the assembly in consideration of the nature of the assembly.
-All outdoor public assemblies under this chapter shall be discontinued no later than 2:00 a.m. on the day following the licensed assembly and the security deposit furnished by the applicant shall guarantee the timely closure of the property licensed for the assembly in compliance with the terms of this chapter.
+All outdoor public assemblies under this chapter shall be discontinued no later than 12:00 a.m. on the day following a licensed assembly that occurs on a Friday or Saturday and no later than 10:00 p.m. on any other day and the security deposit furnished by the applicant shall guarantee the timely closure of the property licensed for the assembly in compliance with the terms of this chapter.

-Before a license is issued, the applicant shall provide proof satisfactory to the city council that it will furnish at its own expense prior to the commencement of the assembly, and as a condition of issuance of the license, the following:
+Before a license is issued, the applicant shall provide proof satisfactory to the mayor, or his/her designee, that it will furnish at its own expense prior to the commencement of the assembly, and as a condition of issuance of the license, the following:

 A. A crowd control fence enclosing the proposed location with appropriate fencing and access gates, if required by the Utah County sheriff’s office, to prevent trespass to adjoining properties;